 Common Beginner Mistakes to Avoid When Building a Raised Garden Bed

-Most of these mistakes are easy to prevent once you know how to look for them.
+Most are easy to prevent once you know what to look for.

 Mistake 1: Making the bed too wide to manage.
 If you can’t comfortably reach the centre from the edge without stepping in, the bed is too wide.
 The fix: keep width at 4 ft maximum.
 If you can only access the bed from one side, reduce to 2 ft wide.